-Trevor’s work developed over a period of time when he was exploring the use of a less literally descriptive, painterly, figurative language in a series of paintings on the theme of the family, which culminated in some large works done on the MA Fine Art course in Barcelona in 1997/8.
-After this Trevor moved to London, and felt the need for a more concrete subject and specificity for his work.
-He turned to the immediate urban environment, and began using his own photographs as source material, whilst maintaining the characteristic painterly approach to the medium.
+Trevor’s work is characterised by a distinctively tactile and expressive use of oil paint and has its origins in many years of painting directly from observation.
+Following his graduation from the MA Fine Art course in Barcelona in 1997/8, Trevor moved to London, and began using his own photographs as source material to make paintings of his immediate urban environment.
 Trevor does not attempt to replicate the conventions of photography.
 In all representational art there is a gap between what is depicted and how it’s depicted.
 The peculiar pleasures of painting, for him, are all about this gap.

 The artist often uses a glossy liquid paint which brings out the flashes of bright colour that animate urban space.
 The fluidity, coarseness and texture of the paint contribute to a sense of the thickening of the air in the urban atmosphere, the ambiguity and the discontinuity of visual experience.

 Trevor works on several bodies of work simultaneously.
 These include a series of paintings depicting markets around the world and a series entitled, “A Place to Live” of over 60 small paintings of London homes.
 In 2015 he received a commission for a large-scale triptych relating to Granary Square at the centre of the regeneration of Kings Cross, this has also resulted in a series of studies and related paintings.
 Examples from each of these series are available to view in our portfolio.

 Trevor’s own home in South London, converted from a builders’ yard by the artist and his partner, is full of individual character and is the perfect backdrop to several of the artist’s paintings.
 The home was the subject of a three page feature in The Observer magazine interiors section in summer 2018 and was the cover feature with seven pages of photos in Homes & Antiques magazine May 2019.